soniccat/LaunchBarActions/README.md

 ### To Do
 1. Run exporting and indexing automatically every week
-2. Remove index.html from search results
+2. Unload index from memory after a hour
-3. Optimize the index file, add filtering for more frequent words like articles
+3. Fix mistakes in search result
-4. Unload index from memory after a hour
+4. Fix a "can't connect to process" mistake

 ## Looking for English Irregular Verbs